chainguard-dev/edu/content/chainguard/chainguard-registry/nexus-pull-through/index.md

 ## Learn more

 If you haven't already done so, you may find it useful to review our [Registry Overview](/chainguard/chainguard-registry/overview/) to learn more about the Chainguard Registry.
-You can also learn more about Chainguard Images by referring to our [Images documentation](/chainguard/chainguard-images/overview/).
+You can also learn more about Chainguard Images by checking out our [Images documentation](/chainguard/chainguard-images/overview/).
 If you'd like to learn more about Sonatype Nexus, we encourage you to refer to the [official Nexus documentation](https://help.sonatype.com/en/sonatype-nexus-repository.html).